A cohort study of haemodialysis patients based on hepatic magnetic resonance imaging

 Background and study aims

-The aim of this study is to use a technique called magnetic resonance imaging (MRI) to measure the iron content of the liver, spleen and heart of patients who are undergoing hemodialysis or peritoneal dialysis and who are being treated with intravenous iron and erythropoiesis stimulating agents (ESA).
+The aim of this study is to use a technique called quantitative magnetic resonance imaging (MRI) to measure the iron content of the liver, spleen, heart and pancreas and also liver fat fraction of patients who are undergoing hemodialysis or peritoneal dialysis, at the start of dialysis and thereafter when they are being treated with intravenous iron and erythropoiesis stimulating agents (ESA).
 The study will also find out about the risk factors of iron overload, and especially the role of iron therapy.

 Who can participate?